Mvanegas1505/CYK-ALGORITHM-/README.md

 This grammar generates the language {ab}.

-## Assignment: CKY Algorithm Implementation
+## Assignment: CYK Algorithm Implementation

 This assignment implements the CKY algorithm, as presented in [Kozen, Lecture 27] (1).